rskew/knowwhat/README.md

 ## Development

 For development, bring up the backend with `docker-compose`.
-In stead of the nginx fileserver container with the built-in version of the frontend, run a local devserver for your modified frontend with [parcel](https://parceljs.org/).
+Run a local devserver for your modified frontend with [parcel](https://parceljs.org/).

 We use [spago](https://github.com/spacchetti/spago) to manage our Purescript dependencies.
 While this is installed as a `dev-dependency` in `package.json` you may want to install it directly to make it easier to manage these dependencies directly.

-After running `spago test` to compile the purescript to javascript, run `parcel assets/index.html --no-hmr` to build the front-end and run a dev server you can point your browser at.
+After running `spago test` to compile the purescript to javascript, run `parcel assets/index.html` to build the front-end and run a dev server you can point your browser at.

+Parcel's hot-loading doesn't gel with the Halogen app, so you'll have to manually reload the browser tab after changing the code.

 ## License